zhiminV/computerVison-Projects/project4_ Calibration and_Augmented_Reality/Readme.txt

 4.Instructions for running your executables.
     -Open my project in Visual Studio Code
-    -Open terminal -> path to my project folder cd build
+    -Open terminal -> path to my project folder
+    - uncomment add_executable of the task in CMakeLists.txt
+    - Then in the terminal
+        cd build
         cmake ..
         make